Basis of Preparation

 In the parent company books, the investment in its subsidiaries is held at cost less any impairment.

-Inventories are stated at the lower of cost and net realisable value less cash on account (which represents payments made against work in progress, excluding private customer deposits).
+Inventories are stated at the lower of cost and net realisable value.

 Total land costs are allocated to the private housing on a development as, in the case of amenity land and social housing land, neither has sufficient contribution from sales of the precise area of the land to cover the land costs and are a planning requirement of the development.